 I mean take a look at Tutti Frutti (in Sudbury) jumping into renovations right before Cora’s opens next door…

 - I’d offer memberships.
 I’ve asked my wife several times why she doesn’t just buy a membership and she mentioned they don’t have any.
 To me, that’s a massive mistake.
 A membership, paid MONTHLY (not yearly), offers incredible advantages to a business where most members will NOT take full advantage of it, like this one.
-Sure, some members (like my family) they may lose money because we go every week, but MOST members will use their membership far less, and in the end you come out on top.
+Sure, with some members like my family they may lose money because we go every week, but MOST members will use their membership far less, and in the end you come out on top.
 I mean, we pay a fortune for our Science North memberships and sometimes only get out once or twice.
-Heck I’ve purchased season passes for ski hills and never got out once!
-Memberships offer guaranteed recurring monthly income, which really helps stabilise the slow months, but also they give clients a reason to come back to them.
+Heck, I’ve purchased season passes for ski hills and never gone out once!
+Memberships offer guaranteed recurring monthly income, which really helps stabilise the slow months, but they also give clients a reason to come back to them.
 If I’m paying for a membership at ABC Inc. I may go to the new place a few times, but my regular routine of going to ABC Inc. will stay strong and active because, well, I’m already paying for it.
-Side note, I know they DO offer multi pass punch cards, but the challenge with these if that because the money has already been spent on them, they’re easily tossed unused.
+Side note, I know they DO offer multi-pass punch cards, but the challenge with these is that because the money has already been spent on them, they’re easily tossed unused.
 They are great for up-selling from a one time pass, but lack many of the advantages of memberships.

 - If you’re bent on not doing memberships, offer some kind of loyalty program to entice people to come back.
 Coffee shops do this all the time with the “10th coffee is on the house” style cards.
-I’d do this, but with a twist – let the kids take care of it.
+I’d do this, but with a twist—let the kids take care of it.
 Dairy Queen on Regent does this to perfection with their kids loyalty card.
-What I would do is let the kids do all the selling for you… Design the loyalty cards to be robust and kid friendly, and hand the card to the kids (not the parents) and tell them they’re responsible for the card and when they bring it in you’ll stamp it, and on the X visit it’s free and they get a special prize.
+What I would do is let the kids do all the selling for you… Design the loyalty cards to be robust and kid friendly, and hand the card to the kids (not the parents).
+Tell them they’re responsible for the card, and when they bring it in you’ll stamp it and on the X visit it’s free and they get a special prize.
 I know my kids would treat that card like currency.

-- Make doing business with you easy, satisfying and rewarding.
+- Make doing business with you easy, satisfying, and rewarding.
 Parents talk, and as a parent myself I’ve heard a fair amount of negative comments about hosting birthday parties at ABC Inc..
 This, to me, should be a huge opportunity.
-Listen to the feedback you’re getting (and reviews on this topic is even on their Facebook page, without anyone from ABC Inc. acknowledging it!) and do something about it.
-I think that your internal reasons for “doing what causes the most complaints” is completely accurate and I get it, and as a parent I also understand where the complaints come from.
+Listen to the feedback you’re getting (and some on this topic is even on their Facebook page, without anyone from ABC Inc. acknowledging it!) and do something about it.
+I think that your internal reasons for doing what causes the most complaints is completely accurate and I get it, and as a parent I also understand where the complaints come from.
 But as an entrepreneur, it’s our job to get resourceful and find the solution.
-Heck, have a parents only meeting and get all the parents in a room together and tell them “hey we’ve got a problem how can we fix it” and just listen, they’ll offer up valuable advice.
+Heck, have a parents’ only meeting and get all the parents in a room together and tell them, “Hey, we’ve got a problem, how can we fix it,” and just listen; they’ll offer up valuable advice.

 - Don’t get frustrated.
-I get it, kids can be crazy, and yeah sometimes they aren’t as disciplined as we’d like them to be, but as a KIDS play place, it’s your job not to get frustrated and maintain control with a smile on your face.
-If crazy out of control kids drive you nuts and you can’t keep a smile on your face, time for a career change – cause when a parent sees you visibly ticked off with their child, it’s hard to come back.
+I get it, kids can be crazy, and yeah, sometimes they aren’t as disciplined as we’d like them to be, but as a KIDS’ play place, it’s your job not to get frustrated and maintain control with a smile on your face.
+If crazy out-of-control kids drive you nuts and you can’t keep a smile on your face, time for a career change—cause when a parent sees you visibly ticked off with their child, it’s hard to come back.
 Kids have the incredible ability to feel what you’re feeling, and when they go down the big slide cheering, and they see you frowning, they feel that.
-But what would happen if every time they went down the slide staff was at the bottom smiling, laughing and cheering and giving “high fives”… kids would feel that too, and the bond is reinforced even more.
+But what would happen if every time they went down the slide, staff was at the bottom smiling, laughing, cheering, and giving high fives?
+Kids would feel that too, and the bond is reinforced even more.

 - Push out more swag.
 There’s no reason for not seeing kids running around town sporting a ABC Inc. t-shirt or baseball cap.

 - Fix the broken equipment.
 I know, it takes months sometimes for a piece of equipment to come in.
-Being self-employed my entire life, I also know that I’ve said a piece of equipment was “on the way” when the truth is I didn’t have money to order it so I’m blaming the shipping instead.
-I’m not saying that’s the case, but back in the day I’ve used it, and that’s okay, but there comes a point in time where something needs to happen because my boys complain every time that the “guns” at ABC Inc. never work – and if the new place have little foam ball guns that DO work, they’ll choose there instead.
+Being self-employed my entire life, I also know that I’ve said a piece of equipment was “on the way” when the truth was I didn’t have money to order it.
+I’m not saying that’s the case, but back in the day I’ve used that excuse, and that’s okay.
+But there comes a point in time where something needs to happen because my boys complain every time that the “guns” at ABC Inc. never work—and if the new place has little foam ball guns that DO work, they’ll choose there instead.

-- Double down on the low cost and even free marketing.
-Like an old water pump, you’ve got to prim that sucker to get the water flowing – marketing is no different.
+- Double down on low cost and even free marketing.
+Like an old water pump, you’ve got to prime that sucker to get the water flowing—marketing is no different.
 And if you wait until the new place opens and you notice business slowing to start pumping, it’s too late.
 Start now, and go hard.
 Heck, read my article called “30 Low Cost Marketing Tips To Quickly Grow Your Locally Owned Small Business”to get a few ideas you can start applying today.

-- Respond to the negative reviews – and respond with the understanding that they are on your side.
+- Respond to the negative reviews—and respond with the understanding that they are on your side.
 Defensive responding is rarely productive, especially in a world of keyboard warriors.
-If they’re taking the time to leave you a review, appreciate it, they’re trying to help.
-Be grateful, understanding, and hey maybe they’re even right, but regardless if they don’t feel like you care they’ll never come back – and if they left a public review, they’ve also told many in private.
+If they’re taking the time to leave you a review, appreciate it; they’re trying to help.
+Be grateful, understanding, and hey, maybe they’re even right.
+But if they don’t feel like you care, they’ll never come back—and if they left a public review, they’ve also told many in private.

 - Engage with your social media fans.
-A quick search on Facebook shows me every time someone has tagged the ABC Inc. Facebook page in their own post, and I’ve never seen ABC Inc. respond or even “like” the post (and I’m not talking about post on the company page, but other fans post).
-Sure, based on the posters privacy settings you may not be able to, but I know in my businesses whenever someone tags my company page I get a notification, and if I’m able to I respond, I comment, I like, I share, etc. For example, if someone post “Going to ABC Inc., anyone want to join me?” on Facebook and tags you, jump in and write “Can I come?!
-See you there!” (make sure you’re commenting as the company page!).
-Or if someone post “Had a blast at ABC Inc.” and tags you, respond with “It was great to see you!”.
+A quick search on Facebook shows me every time someone has tagged the ABC Inc. Facebook page in their own post, and I’ve never seen ABC Inc. respond or even “like” the post (and I’m not talking about posts on the company page, but other fans’ posts).
+Sure, based on the poster’s privacy settings you may not be able to, but I know in my businesses whenever someone tags my company page I get a notification, and if I’m able to I respond, I comment, I like, I share, etc. For example, if someone posts, “Going to ABC Inc., anyone want to join me?” on Facebook and tags you, jump in and write, “Can I come?!
+See you there!”
+(Make sure you’re commenting as the company page!)
+Or if someone posts, “Had a blast at ABC Inc.” and tags you, respond with, “It was great to see you!”
 Short, simple, effective.
 It’s all about building relationships.

 - Step up your website game.
-The website is equally as boring and “all about them”.
-Instead, make the website focused on “whats in it for me” and design it in a way that stimulates emotion, gets me excited and drives action. .
+The website is equally boring and “all about them.”
+Instead, make the website focused on, “what’s in it for me,” and design it in a way that stimulates emotion, gets me excited, and drives action.

 My point in all this is very simple: life is all about responsibility, and business is no different.
-As entrepreneurs we’ve got to stand up, to fight for what we believe in and always strive to improve.
+As entrepreneurs, we’ve got to stand up, fight for what we believe in, and always strive to improve.
 As I’ve mentioned in other articles, in business you either get better or get left behind.

 Just like you wouldn’t let a child blame their poor school grades on a million different things, you can’t blame business results on a million things either.

 We are entrepreneurs.
 We are problems solvers.
 We build businesses.
 We take responsibility.
 We add massive value.
-We are persistence and tenacious.
-We are resourceful and we aren’t afraid to roll up our sleeves and put in the work.
+We are persistent and tenacious.
+We are resourceful, and we aren’t afraid to roll up our sleeves and put in the work.